Rüppell's warbler

+Taxonomy and etymology

 Together with the Cyprus warbler it forms a superspecies with dark throats, white malar streaks and light remigial fringes.
 This in turn is related to the species of Mediterranean and Middle East Sylvia warblers that have a naked eye-ring, namely the eastern subalpine warbler, Sardinian warbler and Ménétries's warbler.
 Both groups have a white malar area, but this may not form a clear streak in the latter group; above the white, the heads of males are uniformly dark.

-These small insectivorous passerine birds are found in thick thorny shrubs where they build their nests and lay four to six eggs.

 The English name and the specific ruppeli commemorate the German zoologist and explorer Eduard Rüppell (1794–1884).

+This is a monotypic species, meaning there are no recognised subspecies.